yurikrupnik/all-in-one-client/README.md

 - Vue example does not have modal.
 - Angular example contains basic modal with the name and the id of the show.
 - On route change to redux, the screen does now update, refresh solves this.

+#### Notes
+- Debounce for the input is not supported
+- The ui and the api usage inspired by https://github.com/ShavitCohen/redux-middleware-dev-pattern